- News Releases

 This is my journey of struggle, perseverance and hope.
 I'm sharing my story because I firmly believe there is a bigger purpose to everything I have gone through.
 For others who are going through similar experiences, I want them to know they are not alone.

-When I was a sophomore in high school, I started thinking I had to look a certain way and if I was thinner, more people would like me.
+When I was a sophomore in high school, I started thinking I had to look a certain way and if I were thinner, more people would like me.
 I changed my eating habits slowly at first, skipping meals and telling people I had eaten when I really hadn't.
-Eventually, the cravings became too much and I was driven to binge eat.
-Stress aggravated my eating disorder, and to appear even thinner I began to suck in my stomach, so much so that I became a chest breather.
-Read the rest of Victoria's story.
+Eventually the cravings became too much, and I was driven to binge eat.
+Stress aggravated my eating disorder, and to appear even thinner, I began to suck in my stomach — so much so that I became a chest breather.

 It wasn't until my senior year of high school that I learned I had an eating disorder.
 I felt like a huge weight had finally lifted off my shoulders, and I no longer had to hide this disease in shame.
 I went to treatment, exhausted but determined, which helped set me on the path to slowly start rebuilding my life.